 With EDC-5, NJ plans to expand their current practices to reduce rural roadway departures:

 Utilizes Crash Data for Proactive Systemic Approach.
 Currently, NJ uses crash data to analyze transportation systems for all public roads and applies a proactive systemic approach including rumble striping, low-cost countermeasure mitigation, high friction surface treatments, and signage improvements, unless a location is on the high crash list.
 Then NJ provides project-specific mitigation to reduce or eliminate the issue.
-NJ implements these approaches down to rural roads through the Local Safety, High Risk Rural Roads, and Preliminary Engineering and Design Assistance Programs.
+NJ implements these approaches on rural roads through the Local Safety, High Risk Rural Roads, and Preliminary Engineering and Design Assistance Programs.

 Be Proactive and Organize Workshops.
 The FHWA Resource Center conducted a Train-the-Trainer Workshop at NJDOT Headquarters in June 2019.
 Training events, hosted by the state's MPOs, were being planned for safety professionals, rural roadway facility owners and maintainers on roadway departures, location identification, systemic approach to safety, and proven safety countermeasures, with the assistance of the FHWA Safety Program Office and the FHWA Resource Center.

 REDUCING RURAL ROADWAY DEPARTURES: NEW & NOTEWORTHY